tony-reddington/discover-wicklow/README.md

 # Discover Wicklow
 ![responsive website](assets/images/responsive-image.jpg)

-## The goal of this website is to target both International and National travelers and influence them to travel to the Co.Wicklow region.
-The website provides a map with markers, showing various areas of interest such as sights, walking trails, Hotels and Restaurants allowing users to find information in one place and providing links/phone numbers for each recommendation to make it easier for them to research and plan their trip.
+## The goal of this website is to target both International and National travellers and influence them to travel to the Co.
+Wicklow region.
+The website provides a map with markers, showing various areas of interest such as sights, walking trails, Hotels and Restaurants allowing users to find information in one place, providing a brief overview of each location and website links for each recommendation to make it easier for the user to research and plan their trip.
 The website also shows images of the Wicklow region in a gallery and a contact page for users to ask for further information.

 ### User Experience (UX)

 #### The user goals will be to:
 * Research information in the Wicklow region for their next trip.
 * View marker information by clicking buttons.
-* Find brief overview and website for each map marker where available.
+* Find a brief overview and website for each map marker where available.
-* View selection of photography for travel inspiration with text showing where each image was taken.
+* View a selection of photography for travel inspiration with text showing where each image was taken.
 * Contact the website owner for further travel information and guidance.

 ### User Stories

-#### As a user, i want -
+#### As a user, I want -
-* the navigation bar clearly visible so i can easily navigate the website.
+* the navigation bar clearly visible so I can easily navigate the website.
-* the website responsive across devices so i can swap and change devices as i please and still see the website clearly.
+* the website responsive across devices so I can swap and change devices as I please and still see the website clearly.
-* the page laid out neatly so that i can find information effortlessly.
+* the page laid out neatly so that I can find information effortlessly.
-* all sights, walking trail, hotel and restaurant information provided on a map so i can plan my trip based on my available travel time.
+* all sights, walking trails, hotels and restaurants information provided on a map so I can plan my trip based on my available travel time.
-* contact information available for each map marker recommendation so i can plan my trip.
+* contact information available for each map marker recommendation so I can plan my trip.
-* to see images of the Wicklow area to help inspire and identify where i want to travel in the region.
+* to see images of the Wicklow area to help inspire and identify where I want to travel in the region.
-* a website contact page so i can make contact with the website owner to ask further questions.
+* a website contact page so I can make contact with the website owner to ask further questions.

 ### Site owner goals

-#### As the site site owner, i want -
+#### As the site owner, I want -
 * to influence the user to travel and spend money in the Wicklow region by providing recommendations.
-* to provide them with Sight/Walking tour/ Hotel and Restaurant information as markers on a map.
+* to provide them with Sight/Walking trail/Hotel and Restaurant information as markers on a map.
 * provide an infowindow for each map marker giving the user a brief overview of the location with website information where available allowing the user to do further research.
 * to provide an image gallery of Wicklow and help the user choose which areas they want to visit.
 * the user to have a contact page where they can contact me through the website and ask questions about any category not covered on the map or ask any miscellaneous questions.